 More studies over the years, though, have successfully established the link, which is usually an oral bacterium.
 These include recent research by the American Heart Association (AHA).

-However, regular dental care can also be potent prophylaxis since it can help reduce the overgrowth of bacteria that may cause the condition.
+However, regular dental care can also be a potent precaution since it can help reduce the overgrowth of bacteria that may cause the condition.
 It also lessens complex dental procedures that may increase the risk of infection.

 Metabolic Syndromes and Poor Dental Health

 What is metabolic syndrome?
-It refers to a group of related conditions that influence or affect the person’s metabolism.
+It refers to related conditions that influence or affect a person’s metabolism.
 These include a high hip-to-waist ratio, high levels of triglycerides or low-density lipoprotein (LDL) (also known as bad cholesterol), elevated blood sugar (glucose) levels, and increased blood pressure.

-In a 2020 research by the Tokyo Medical and Dental University, the bacteria that can cause periodontal or inflammatory gum disease may also trigger metabolic syndrome.
-The researchers worked with patients with metabolic syndrome and found that they seemed to register higher antibody levels against Porphyromonas gingivalis.
+In a 2020 Tokyo Medical and Dental University research, the bacteria that can cause periodontal or inflammatory gum disease may also trigger metabolic syndrome.
+The researchers worked with patients with metabolic syndrome and found that they registered higher antibody levels against Porphyromonas gingivalis.

 In the long term, the pancreas will stop working properly, and the body cannot use glucose.
 Insulin resistance, therefore, becomes a precursor for diabetes.